Guiorgy/4Has4Letters/README.md

 The code can be run on the **CPU**, or **GPU** with either **CUDA** or **OpenCL**.

-If my testing, running using **OpenCL** was the fastest, though it's probably because the **CUDA** code is not well written.
+In my testing, running using **OpenCL** was the fastest, though it's probably because the **CUDA** code is not well written.
 This was the first time I tried writing **GPU** accelerated code.

-Beware, that if you do use **OpenCL**, the code will preallocate System Memory blocks of around your GPU memory size *for every thread*, so I reccomend you also set the `-m, --memory` argument to -6 GB orso of your total System Memory, otherwise, it will start to use your Virtual Memory, or ever fail the execution if the memory argument is set too high!
+Beware, that if you do use **OpenCL**, the code will preallocate System Memory blocks of around your GPU memory size *for every thread*, so I reccomend you also set the `-m, --memory` argument to a little less than your total System Memory, otherwise, it will start to use your Virtual Memory, or even fail the execution if the memory argument is set too high!

 ## License